 In 2015, I built a new Pixabulb megatree, but didn’t have time to build a topper for it.
 That is going to get built this year.

-I used the same 2″ tubing with 1 3/4″ sleeve tubing that I built the new Pixabulb Megatree center pole out of.
+I used the same 2″ tubing with 1 3/4″ sleeve tubing that I built the megatree center pole out of.
+This will let me attach it easily to the top of the megatree.
 The hub is 8″ long.
-Then I cut two 6″ pieces of 3/16″ x 2″ flat stock and drilled 2 holes in each.
-I welded one of the flat pieces to a side of the 2″ tubing and one of the flats.
-The rods are at 45 degree angles from each other, and the top-most and bottom-most rods are 22.5 degrees from vertical.
-I mounted the light strips with thin strips of velcro, so that I could slide sections of Sharkbite tubing over them to add a diffused look if I want.
+Then I cut eight 6″ pieces of 3/16″ x 2″ flat stock and drilled 2 holes in each.
+I welded one of the flat pieces to a side of the 2″ tubing and one of the flat pieces on each of the corners of the tubing.
+This gave me a place to mount the leaves of the starburst. pic here

 Then I cut eight more pieces of 6″ pieces of 3/16″ x 2″ flat stock and drilled 2 holes in each to match the holes in the hub.
 Next I took four 1/2″ x 40″ square steel tubing from Metals Supermarket and drilled 25 11/64″ holes in each.
 The first hole is 2″ from the end, and the rest of the holes were spaced at 1 1/2″.
 Then I welded the square tubes on the flats.
 The tubes are at 45 degree angles from each other, and the top-most and bottom-most rods are 22.5 degrees from vertical.
 Once all eight of these were done, I cleaned, primered and painted everything flat black.

 Here is one of the leaves and the jig I used to weld them.

 I am going to use regular bullet pixels with 4″ spacing for the lights.
 I found some vinyl-coated 1/2″ EMT clamps at Grainger.
 These hold the bullet noes in place perfectly.